hmrc/self-assessment-end-to-end-service-guide/source/documentation/end-to-end-user-journeys.html.md

 The individual or agent’s software can get details from HMRC to help complete some parts of the tax return.

-The software can do this by calling one or more of the following APIs:
+The software does this by calling one or more of the following APIs:

 * [Individual PAYE API](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individuals-paye) - recommended for PAYE data, but currently in private beta and will eventually replace the following four Individual APIs
 * [Individual Benefits API](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-benefits)